TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - to accessibility of business-critical services
 - to integrity of business-critical data

-Incidents can originate from several other sources, including:
-- Users or individuals may report suspicious activity via email, telephone, or a support ticket.
-- Reports from other organizations such as another service provider, governments agencies, law enforcement, partners, and competitors.

 Identification can occur from multiple places in the environment, including:
 - Network-level events including firewalls, VPN, proxy logs, network-level intrusion detection and prevention systems, network access control, routers, switches, and other appliances.
 - Workstation-level events including operating system events, antivirus, host-based intrusion prevention systems, host-based firewalls, rogue detection, application whitelisting, etc.
 - Server-level events including Active Directory, DNS, DHCP, web, database, and other application servers.
+- Users or individuals may report suspicious activity via email, telephone, or a support ticket.
+- Reports from other organizations such as another service provider, governments agencies, law enforcement, partners, and competitors.

+All facts regarding incidents shall be recorded; at the very least records shall include date/time, source party, destination party(ies), a description of the actions performed, and a copy of correspondence/events.
+Every step taken from the time the incident was detected to its final resolution shall be documented and time-stamped.
+Information of this nature can also be used as evidence in a court of law if legal prosecution is pursued.

 ## OODA Loop